SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 An [inline declaration](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninline_declaration_glosry.htm) is made using the declaration operator [`DATA`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendata_inline.htm).
 It can be specified in any designated [declaration position](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendeclaration_position_glosry.htm).
 The result of the declaration is used in the current operand position, is  statically visible from the current position, and is valid in the current context.

 > **💡 Note**<br>
 > - In an assignment, if the data object is declared inline on the left side, there are many options for what can be placed on the right side as shown in the previous section.
-The date type of the variable is determined by the operand type.
+The data type of the variable is determined by the operand type.
 It must be possible to derive this type completely statically.
 > - For more information about the possible declaration positions, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendeclaration_positions.htm).
 > - You can use the [`FINAL`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfinal_inline.htm) declaration operator to create [immutable variables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenimmutable_variable_glosry.htm), as shown below.
 > - [Programming guidelines for inline declarations (F1 for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abendeclaration_inline_guidl.htm)